The Coca-Cola Company: Other soft drinks

-The Coca-Cola Company also produces a number of other soft drinks including Fanta (introduced circa 1941) and Sprite.
+The Coca-Cola Company also produces a number of other soft drinks including Fanta (introduced circa 1941), Sprite and Lilt, which was discontinued after 50 years and renamed Fanta Pineapple & Grapefruit.
 Fanta's origins date back to World War II during a trade embargo against Germany on cola syrup, making it impossible to sell Coca-Cola in Germany.
 Max Keith, the head of Coca-Cola's German office during the war, decided to create a new product for the German market, made only from products available in Germany at the time, which they named Fanta.
 The drink proved to be a hit, and when Coke took over again after the war, it adopted the Fanta brand as well.
 Fanta was originally an orange-flavored soft drink that can come in plastic bottles or cans.
-It has become available in many different flavors now such as grape, peach, grapefruit, apple, pineapple, and strawberry.
+It has become available in many different flavors now such as grape, peach, apple, pineapple, and strawberry.

 In 1961, Coca-Cola introduced Sprite, a lemon-lime soft drink, another of the company's bestsellers and its response to 7 Up.

 Tab was Coca-Cola's first attempt to develop a diet soft drink, using saccharin as a sugar substitute.
 Introduced in 1963, the product was sold until fall 2020, although its sales had dwindled since the introduction of Diet Coke.

 Coca-Cola South Africa also released Valpre Bottled "still" and "sparkling" water.

 In 1969, the company released Simba, which was a take on Mountain Dew, and had packaging that was African desert-themed, replete with an African Lion as the symbol of the brand.
 The tagline was "Simba – It Conquers the African Thirst."

 Also in 1969, the company released a line of products under the name of Santiba, which was targeted for mixing cocktails and party usage, products including Quinine water and Ginger Ale.
 Like the above-mentioned Simba, the Santiba line of products was short-lived in the marketplace.